Tencent Covo-Audio: Open-Source 7B Speech AI That Hears and Talks

 | Overall (MMSU average) | 66.64% |

-The 66.64% MMSU score is the highest among all evaluated models, including closed-source systems.
+Tencent reports the 66.64% MMSU score as the highest among the models it evaluated, including closed-source systems.

 Speech Recognition (ASR)